albertomosconi/foss-apps/CONTRIBUTING.md

   - Make sure you send the PR to the `master` branch

+- Don't forget to star the repo ;)

 ## Other Contributions

 There are no specific rules for any other type of contribution, feel free to send your PR!